-- 1. A better understanding of the relationship between government revenue per capita and the determinants of health and survival is helpful because the policies and practices of governments, multinational organisations, including corporations and banks, are much more likely to influence government revenue than government spending.
-For example, the facilitation of capital flight results in public debt.
-In contrast, international actors are unlikely to affect government spending except for the international monetary fund and donors in highly aid-dependent countries. - 2.
+- 1. A better understanding of the relationship between government revenue per capita and the determinants of health and survival/survival is helpful because the policies and practices of governments, multinational organisations, including corporations and banks, are much more likely to influence government revenue than government spending.
+For example, the facilitation of capital flight results in a large public debt or tax avoidance by multinational corporations.
+In contrast, international actors are unlikely to influence government spending except for the international monetary fund and donors in highly aid-dependent countries. - 2.
 Government revenue per capita also reflects the ability of governments to spend across all sectors.
 Many studies have concentrated on just one part of social spending, for example, spending on health.
 Yet, we know that sectors outside the health sector account for half of the reduction in child survival in low- and middle-income countries.
-For example, spending on education raises maternal literacy, which is known to increase child survival.
+For example, spending on education raises maternal literacy, which is known to reduce child survival.

-Studies show that governments spend more on public services, such as schools and hospitals, when governments have more revenue, which increases survival.
+Studies show that governments spend more on public services, such as schools and hospitals, when governments have more revenue, which increase survival.
 Government revenue increases when leaks are curtailed (see figure 1).